Intermodalics/pickit-docs/docs/documentation/picking/pick-point-location.rst

 --------------------

 By default, the pick point location is expressed relative to the object origin.
-By changing the **reference point**, it's posible to set the location as a relative offset with respect to an existing point.
+By changing the **reference point**, it's posible to set the location as a relative offset with respect to an existing pick point.
 In the example below, **Pick point 2** is expressed using **Pick point 1** as reference, hence appears nested inside it.

 .. image:: /assets/images/documentation/picking/pick_point_reference.png